 Get in, turn the key, it goes.

 Compared to everything we owned that was built before 1990, the Vibe has been a nearly ideal combination of space utilization, reliability, and cost-to-own, and reasonable efficiency.

 Our '96 Taurus has been an extremely reliable "appliance" until we stopped driving it regularly about 3 years ago.

 My son recently bought a '13 Honda Fit Sport.
 It feels much like a 7/8 scale Vibe: smaller outside and in, but absolutely astounding interior space utilization.
 Less weight, less horsepower, but a similar power/weight ratio to the Vibe.
 Not a fast car, but with alloy wheels & sticky Hankook Ecsta II tires, it handles like a slot car.

 Our next car will be used, likely either an all-electric or a plug-in hybrid, as a replacement for Vibe.

 Ideal for all those short trips we make around our small town, maybe 5000 miles a year at $0.12/kilowatt hour.

 I'm looking at Nissan Leafs (Leaves?) and Ford C-MAX Energi plug-hybrids, among others.

 I'm '@facebookie' on Twitter.
-No, actually I don't have a facebook
+No, actually I STILL don't have a facebook